lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 Lockb0x LLC is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.

-[Pakana](https://www.pakana.net) is our flagship product and the primary platform that all of our DeFi use-cases are built on, offering;
+[Pakana](https://www.pakana.net) is our flagship product and the primary platform that all of our DeFi use-cases are built on, offering:

 -Payment Processing
 -Contract and Document Management
 -Fiat Bank Account Integration
 -Quickbooks Integration

 ... and more, using the Stellar Development Foundation blockchain, Microsoft Azure, and other services.

 ## Description:

-The Pakana-Stellar-Razor-Components provide a set of powerful and customizable Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
-These components simplify the integration process, offering a user-friendly interface for Stellar transactions and multisignature operations.
+The goal of the Pakana-Stellar-Razor-Components project is to provide a set of powerful and customizable ASP.NET Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
+These components aim to simplify the integration process, offering a user-friendly interface for Stellar account creation, multisignature operations, and payments.

 ## Features: